 Outdated policies can leave your organization at risk.
 Old policies may fail to comply with new laws and regulations.
 They may not address new systems or technology, which can result in inconsistent practices.
+Can you imagine a policy that still addresses whether you can bring in floppy disks from home or discusses the proper use of fax machines?
+Yet there are probably policy manuals out there that still have this information in them.

-When to Review Policies and Procedures
+When to review policies and procedures

 Regular policy and procedure review